As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

 The chaplain‘s wife brought the cake.
 Her teenage daughter served as the maid of honor and sole attendant.

-I took charge of punch, mints, flowers, coffee and set up the table.
-The chaplain’s wife, daughter and I decorated a small classroom for the reception.
+I took charge of the punch, mints, flowers, and coffee, and set up the table.
+The chaplain’s wife, daughter, and I decorated a small classroom for the reception.

-Fortunately, St. Peter’s Chapel with its Tiffany stained-glass windows decorated itself.
+Fortunately, St. Peter’s Chapel, with its Tiffany-stained-glass windows, practically decorated itself.

-The chaplain’s wife, daughter and I helped the bride dress.
-I stood outside the chapel and made sure the bride’s gown and veil were perfect when she walked down the aisle on the arm of the chaplain’s young 10 year-old son.
+The chaplain’s wife, daughter, and I helped the bride dress.
+I stood outside the chapel and made sure the bride’s gown and veil were perfect.
+Then she walked down the aisle on the arm of the chaplain’s 10-year-old son.

-There were about 20 of us from the Bible study to witness the ceremony.
+About 20 of us from the Bible study attended the ceremony.

-Afterwards, we toasted with punch, watched the couple open the dozen gifts, and threw bird seed when they hurried out to the borrowed car.
+Afterwards, we toasted with punch.
+We watched the couple open the dozen gifts, and threw birdseed when they hurried to the borrowed car.

 They had 36 hours for a honeymoon.
-They couldn’t miss class Monday morning.
+They couldn’t miss class on Monday morning.

-It was a lovely wedding and just as at every wedding I’ve attended, I cried.
+It was a lovely wedding, and, as with every wedding I’ve attended, I cried.

 My take-away

-The arrogant woman can still be found on bad days, but on that day, such a charming, sweet, simple wedding day, I grew up into my role in the body of Christ.
+On that day, on that charming, sweet, simple wedding day, I grew into my role in the body of Christ.

 I’d been a kid before, content to be immature in my attitudes and responsibilities.

 The Lord prompted my heart to ask a simple question.
-I’m thankful the Holy Spirit made the selfish scales fall from my eyes to see a young woman who wanted to be beautiful for her groom.
+I’m thankful the Holy Spirit removed the selfish scales from my eyes.
+That day, I saw a young woman who wanted to be beautiful for her groom.

-On that day, even I could see her radiant and beautiful on the arm of the man she loved.
+On that day, she looked radiant and beautiful in the arms of the man she loved.

 Thanks be to God.